safer-bwd/find-indices/README.md

 [![Build Status](https://travis-ci.com/safer-bwd/find-indices.svg?branch=master)](https://travis-ci.com/safer-bwd/find-indices)

-Returns indexes of elements in an array that satisfy a predicate or [lodash iteratee shorthands](https://lodash.com/docs#iteratee).
+Returns indexes of elements in an array that satisfy a predicate or a [lodash iteratee shorthand](https://lodash.com/docs#iteratee).

 Like [lodash.findindex](https://lodash.com/docs#findIndex), but returns all indexes instead of the first one.